rickgorman/awesomeq/README.md

       ```
   * **On failure:**
     * `404` Message is no longer in the queue.
 Consumers with delays longer than `processTimeout` may encounter this status code.
+* `GET /monitor` - Receive detailed status information for all topics.
 ## Testing

 AwesomeQ includes a test suite built with [mocha](https://mochajs.org/) and configured to run with ES6.